-The effect of the application of the new technology was that there was increase in production of food grains from 1965-66 to 1970-71.
-Of the food-grains produced the greatest impact of Green Revolution Is to be seen on the production of wheat.
+The effect of the application of the new technology was that there was an increase in the production of food grains from 1965-66 to 1970-71.
+Of the food grains produced the greatest impact of the Green Revolution Is to be seen on the production of wheat.
 But the harmful social effect of the Green Revolution was also soon visible.
 It has been established that disparities in income have been widened by these innovations in agriculture.
 Agricultural input and improved chemical fertilizers were largely cornered by rich landlords.
 Besides, the poor farmers also found themselves handicapped by small farms of land and inadequate water supply.
 Given the need for complete agricultural techniques and inputs, the Green Revolution tended to have its most concentrated application only on large farms.
 As a concentration of the new technology to large farms, the inequalities have further increased.
-The small farmers have been adversely affected by a growing tendency among the large farmers to reclaim land previously leased out under tenancy agreement, which has been made profitable by higher returns from new technology.
-The small farmer has been increasingly pushed into the rank of the landless labourer.
-There has been increase in higher level of rent with land value soaring.
-The conditions were worsened by the dependency of the farmers on the MNCs for the seed as the HYV seed became useless to be sown again in F1 generation.
+The small farmers have been adversely affected by a growing tendency among the large farmers to reclaim land previously leased out under the tenancy agreement, which has been made profitable by higher returns from new technology.
+The small farmer has been increasingly pushed into the rank of the landless laborer.
+There have been increased levels of rent with land value soaring.
+The conditions were worsened by the dependency of the farmers on the MNCs for the seed as the HYV seed became useless to be sown again in the F1 generation.
 Hence, gradually the indigenous culture of seed storage vanished.

-The potential of the Green Revolution varieties appears to have exhausted.
+The potential of the Green Revolution varieties appears to have been exhausted.
 The yield barriers have to be broken through research and development.
-A large number of farmers have yet to adopt the existing yield increasing technologies.
+A large number of farmers have yet to adopt the existing yield-increasing technologies.
 Extension access to such farmers should be ensured for wider acceptance of the existing technologies.
-The indirect benefits to the poor due to another technological breakthrough in agriculture are likely to be weaker in the future as globalization and trade in agricultural commodities makes food prices less responsive to local production.
-Diversification in crop production, value addition and agri-business development in the rural sector hold the key to livelihood security in such areas.
-By building on the strengths of Green Revolution, while seeking to avoid its weaknesses, scientists and policy makers can take significant steps towards achieving sustainable food security in the country.
+The indirect benefits to the poor due to another technological breakthrough in agriculture are likely to be weaker in the future as globalization and trade in agricultural commodities make food prices less responsive to local production.
+Diversification in crop production, value addition, and agri-business development in the rural sector holds the key to livelihood security in such areas.
+By building on the strengths of the Green Revolution, while seeking to avoid its weaknesses, scientists and policymakers can take significant steps towards achieving sustainable food security in the country.
 The Green Revolution has been an important contributor to the growth of food grain output in the last forty years.
-Current strategies of agricultural development must take into account the need for sustainability enhancing technologies and the changes in international trade scenario.
+Current strategies of agricultural development must take into account the need for sustainability-enhancing technologies and the changes in the international trade scenarios.
 Issues such as suitable technologies for rainfed areas, resource management, better livelihood strategies and trade should be Incorporated In the policy and its implementation assured at all costs.

-Drifting back, the history shows the conditions of India was darkly depressed in the hands of its colonizers.
-A recently independent, famine hit country with a GDP growth of merely 3% and treasury running in deficits, burdened with international monetary debts and never ending internal socio-communal conflicts, would do anything-in-hand to make even a little good possible.
-Even if it takes to compromise all foresights of losses which may or may not happen.
-The India’s response to welcome agricultural reform that gradually resulted in the Green Revolution was a practical response to then existing situations.
-Also the speculations say that the Green Revolution delivered all that it promised.
+Drifting back, history shows the conditions of India were darkly depressed in the hands of its colonizers.
+A recently independent, famine-hit country with a GDP growth of merely 3% and treasury running in deficits, burdened with international monetary debts and never-ending internal socio-communal conflicts, would do anything in hand to make even a little good possible.
+Even if it takes to compromise all foresight of losses which may or may not happen.
+India’s response to welcome agricultural reform that gradually resulted in the Green Revolution was a practical response to then-existing situations.
+Also, the speculations say that the Green Revolution delivered all that it promised.
 However, it was with time that the harmful effects of the chemicals and social disparity caused came into notice.
-Had there been no such revolution, what would be India’s situations today?
-The economic stability that India gained after becoming food surplus country that helped India earned its GDP back would be out of the equation.
+Had there been no such revolution, what would be India’s situation today?
+The economic stability that India gained after becoming a food surplus country that helped India earned its GDP back would be out of the equation.

-During 70’s, Russia was too under unrest due to failure of its socialism model and loss in its petroleum market, hence no backup could be expected as help from the Russians.
-India’s relationships with America were cold during the times of Indira Gandhi, and America was already making things difficult for India by its interference in International policies of WTO (then IMF and GATT) by not considering agricultural produce in international trading market.
-Due to which all the countries having agricultural economy found it difficult to find market for its agricultural produce.
-However India managed to balance its economy by initiating industrialization on the benefits of Green Revolution i.e. irrigation facilities, dams, institutionalized banking system, transports, exports and labour force.
+During the ’70s, Russia was too under unrest due to the failure of its socialism model and loss in its petroleum market, hence no backup could be expected as help from the Russians.
+India’s relationships with America were cold during the times of Indira Gandhi, and America was already making things difficult for India by its interference in International policies of WTO (then IMF and GATT) by not considering agricultural produce in the international trading market.
+Due to this all the countries having agricultural economies found it difficult to find a market for their agricultural produce.
+However, India managed to balance its economy by initiating industrialization on the benefits of the Green Revolution i.e. irrigation facilities, dams, institutionalized banking system, transports, exports and labor force.
 The events that occurred, were unavoidable on Indian ground.